In House: Artist in Residence 2021

 Understanding dance as a radical, transformative practice, they work to give space for others, creating awareness of the spaces shared by performers and audiences.
 At the Gropius Bau, SERAFINE1369 will investigate what they term “Oracular Practice”, the idea that movement and dance can act as a tool for divination, and that such messages can find form through choreography.

 Collaborating with other artists plays a vital role in the genesis of SERAFINE1369’s atmospheric landscapes, which are composed of video, sound, sculpture and movement.
-This collaborative approach will be reflected in the programme visions, a series of events created by SERAFINE1369 together with other artists for the Gropius Bau.
-November 2021 will see the premiere of their new work, When we speak I feel myself, Opening: a duo performance together, with Fernanda Muñoz-Newsome, created in close collaboration with their design team, AGF HYDRA, Josh Anio Grigg and Jackie Shemesh (a co-production with the Berliner Festspiele).
+This collaborative approach will be reflected in the programme visions, created by SERAFINE1369 together with other artists for the Gropius Bau.
+In November 2021 their new video installation, A Continual Cry will be on view as part of Ámà: 4 Days on Caring, Repairing and Healing.
+The work has been created in close collaboration with SERAFINE1369's design team, AGF HYDRA, Josh Anio Grigg and Jackie Shemesh.

 According to Director Stephanie Rosenthal, “SERAFINE1369’s work begins from an awareness that space is embodied, from the way we breathe in different atmospheres to the way we move across borders.
 As our latest In House: Artist in Residence they will teach us to become more sensorily aware, to help us understand how bodies and spaces produce knowledge, and how we can work to make space for others.”